Azvedo/BMI-Calculator/README.md

 # BMI-Calculator
-BMI calculator using HTML, CSS and JS
+BMI calculator to practice HTML, CSS and JS, inspired by a YouTube video.